Mask-GCG: Are All Tokens in Adversarial Suffixes Necessary for Jailbreak Attacks?: Introduction

-While GCG and its variants have proven successful, they share a common limitation: all methods initialize adversarial suffixes to a fixed length and optimize every token position throughout the attack process.
-However, the generated suffixes typically consist of human-unreadable, unnatural language. \cite{duan2025unnaturallanguagesbugsfeatures} found that LLMs automatically filter noise when processing such unnatural language, suppressing attention weights on meaningless tokens while focusing on semantically critical ones.
-This observation leads us to hypothesize that significant token redundancy exists within GCG-generated adversarial suffixes.
+While GCG variants have proven successful, they share a limitation: all methods use fixed-length suffixes and optimize every token position.
+However, generated suffixes consist of unnatural language, Duan et al. \cite{duan2025unnaturallanguagesbugsfeatures} found that LLMs automatically filter noise, suppressing attention on meaningless tokens while focusing on semantically critical ones.
+This suggests a qualitative redundancy in GCG-generated suffixes, where specific tokens can be removed without affecting attack performance.

-We identify three critical issues introduced by redundant low-impact tokens: \begin{itemize} \item \textbf{Interference:} Low-impact tokens contribute minimally to loss reduction and may even distract the model's attention, leading to attack failures. \item \textbf{Computational overhead:} These tokens participate in the entire process of gradient computation, candidate sampling, and loss evaluation, adding unnecessary computational costs. \item \textbf{Insufficient stealthiness:} The higher the proportion of low-impact tokens in the suffix, the lower the signal-to-noise ratio of the adversarial attack, making it easier to detect and defend. \end{itemize}
+We identify three critical issues introduced by redundant low-impact tokens.
+First, these tokens contribute minimally to loss reduction and attack success, yet they occupy valuable optimization space.
+Second, they participate in gradient computation, candidate sampling, and loss evaluation throughout the optimization process, adding unnecessary computational overhead.
+Third, a higher proportion of low-impact tokens reduces the signal-to-noise ratio of adversarial attacks, making them easier to detect and defend against.

-Based on this hypothesis of adversarial suffix redundancy, we propose Mask-GCG, a plug-and-play optimization method designed to identify the impact strength of individual tokens in suffixes through a learnable token mask.
-Our method introduces an innovative attention-guided initialization strategy that captures contribution patterns of high-level semantic information by extracting key attention matrices within the model.
-Specifically, attention scores are nonlinearly mapped through an MLP network to generate initial mask values \cite{chi2023attention}, providing a starting point for subsequent optimization.
-Additionally, we incorporate an adaptive pruning strategy to identify and remove redundant low-impact tokens.
-Our method effectively models the importance distribution at the token level in adversarial suffixes, providing an interpretable framework for redundancy optimization in discrete token spaces.
+As illustrated in Fig.~\ref{fig1}, we propose Mask-GCG, a plug-and-play method employing learnable token masking to distinguish high-impact tokens from redundant ones.
+Our approach integrates attention-guided initialization \cite{chi2023attention} to leverage the model's inherent attention patterns, followed by adaptive pruning to remove non-essential tokens.
+This formulation offers an interpretable framework for discrete token optimization.